 That’s it.
 End of story.
 As I said above I heard nothing.
 I still haven’t heard anything, and at this late date (and approaching September 2014) I don’t expect to hear anything …

 … until I make an appearance on a National Historic Site and am recognized.
-If the review didn’t end my relationship with the National Park Service, this blog will.
+If the review didn’t end my relationship with the NPS, this blog will.
 I’m certain that I’ll be escorted off the property by armed guards and told never to return (John Monnett, do you realize what’s in your future?).

 In June a friend who was aware of my Wynkoop brochure review, and who offered suggestions, asked what had happened to the review.
-Heck, folks, The X-Files still lives (BTW, it, and Michael Parks’ Then Came Bronson, are the only TV shows I have ever liked), for I am certain that the review I submitted now resides in Neverland.
+Heck, folks, The X-Files still lives (BTW, it, and Michael Parks’ Then Came Bronson, are the only TV shows I have ever liked), for I am certain that the review I submitted was shredded or locked in a vault.